ezmiller/humanscode/_drafts/2022-06-25-tablecloth-columns-i.markdown

    - `typeof`/`typeof?` - identify the datatypes of the column's elements
    - `ones` / `zeros` - create columns filled with ones or zeros

-There's not a whole lot to say about these functions that is probably not rather obvious.
+There's not a lot to say about these functions that is probably not rather obvious.
 One thing to note is that the inspiration is here being taken from both the R and Python worlds.
 R uses the name `typeof` for its typed "atomic" vectors, and Python's Numpy uses the functions `ones` and `zeros`.
+This practice of drawing on (hopefully the best) of the existing libraries in other languages is something that I intend to continue and do even more deeply, and which I believe is key to the Tomasz's strategy in building tablecloth to begin with.

 ## Next steps